ptsource/Developer-Platform/README.md

 # PTSource Developer Platform

 ## For Developers and Students

-PTSource Developer Platform is a professional source code editor, tools, templates, tutorials, libs and compilers for professionals and students.
-It offers many powerful features for programming languages such as HTML5, CSS3, C/C++, Perl, PHP, Java and over 100 languages.
+PTSource Developer Platform is a professional source code editor, tools, templates, converters, libs and compilers for professionals and students.
+It offers many powerful features for programming languages such as HTML5, CSS3, C/C++, Perl, PHP, Java and syntax highlighing over 100 languages.

-The documentation is the also the focus of the releases since it is intended to increase interest in programming by students, making it enjoyble.
-You can contribute here with documentation and tools if you wish to do so.

 ### Windows 10 ready and Linux supported via Wine